Modern slavery statement 2021-22

-This statement will be published in the Transparency in Supply Chains (TISC) register on the the TISC webpage
+This statement will be published on the Transparency in Supply Chains (TISC) register (tiscreport.org).

 About Natural Resources Wales (NRW)

-Natural Resources Wales is the largest Welsh Government Sponsored Body - employing 2,070 staff across 17 offices and 36 depots pan Wales with expenditure of £225 million in 2020/21.
+Natural Resources Wales is the largest Welsh Government Sponsored Body – employing over 2,400 staff across 17 offices and 36 depots pan Wales with a budget of £240 million in 2022/23.

 Our work is overseen by a Board that consists of the Chair and 11 further Non-Executive Directors who are appointed by the Welsh Government, plus the Chief Executive.

-Almost half of our income is derived from Grant in Aid from the Welsh Government, but we also generate income by charging for some of our services and a number of commercial activities including timber sales and tenancies.
-We are a member of two limited liability partnerships: ‘Forest Holidays Public Sector Holdings LLP’ and ‘Camping in the Forest Public Sector Holdings LLP’.
+Around half of our income budget is derived from Grant in Aid from the Welsh Government, but we also generate income by charging for some of our services and several commercial activities including timber sales and tenancies.

 Our Supply Chains